dannramirez/PSQL-Colors/README.md

 # PSQL-Colors
-This if for .psqlrc config
+This if for .psqlrc config all you need to do is appent or replace from .psqlrc file and append to .zshrc or .bashrc config file

 - %M refers to the database server’s hostname – is “[local]” if the connection is over a Unix domain socket
 - %> refers to the listening port